The rank of diluted random graphs: Locally finite graphs and their adjacency operators

 \subsection{Spectral measure}

 We now assume that the adjacency operator $A$ is self-adjoint.
-The spectral theorem then guarantees the validity of the \textit{Borel functional calculus} on $A$ : any measurable function $f\colon \R\to\C$ may now be rigorously applied to the operator $A$ just as one would do with polynomials.
-Denoting by $\mu_{G}$ the spectral measure associated with the vector $e_{\O}$, we may thus write :
+The spectral theorem then guarantees the validity of the \textit{Borel functional calculus} on $A$: any measurable function $f\dvtx\R\to\C$ may now be rigorously applied to the operator $A$ just as one would do with polynomials.
+Denoting by $\mu_{G}$ the spectral measure associated with the vector $e_{\OO}$, we may thus write

-for any $f\in \cL_\C(\mu_{G})$.
+for any $f\in\cL_\C(\mu_{G})$.
 Taking $f(x)=x^n$ $(n\in\N)$, we obtain in particular

-Since $||e_{\O}||=1$, the spectral measure $\mu_{T}$ is a probability measure on $\R$.
-We will now study its Cauchy-Stieltjes transform.
-By definition, the Cauchy-Stieltjes transform of a probability measure $\mu$ on $\R$ is the holomorphic function $m_\mu$ defined on the upper complex half-plane $\C_+$ by
+Since $\Vert e_{\OO}\Vert=1$, the spectral measure $\mu_{T}$ is a probability measure on $\R$.
+We will now study its Cauchy--Stieltjes transform.
+By definition, the Cauchy--Stieltjes transform of a probability measure $\mu$ on $\R$ is the holomorphic function $m_\mu$ defined on the upper complex half-plane $\C_+$ by